orbitalquark/textadept/doc/08_Preferences.md

 Textadept executes a *~/.textadept/init.lua*, your user-init file, on startup.
 If this file does not exist, Textadept creates it for you.
-This file allows you to indicate what you want Textadept to do when the application starts, such as change the settings of existing modules, load new ones, and/or run plain Lua code.
+This file allows you to indicate what you want Textadept to do when the application starts.
+Examples include changing the settings of existing modules, loading new modules, and running arbitrary Lua code.

 ### Modules